lzh-mb-mod/EnhancedBattleTest/README.md

   The configuration for multiplayer battle test is saved in "mpconfig.xml" and that for singleplayer battle test is saved in "spconfig.xml".

+## Dependencies

+This mod has a dependency on [Bannerlord.Harmony](https://www.nexusmods.com/mountandblade2bannerlord/mods/2006) now.

 ## How to install
 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.